A report by the American Physiological Society has confirmed and clarified the importance of the nervous system in regulating the immune system.

 We have learned through numerous studies including a report in The Lancet that stated, “the focus of science has shifted from separate entities of the immune system to an interactive immunology model.
 In the neural-immune concept, the brain has specific, two-pathways to the immune system.”3 Clinically, chiropractors and others who focus on the health of the nervous system, have known this to be true for more than a century.

 People with healthy nervous systems seem to be healthier than other family members without healthy nervous systems.
 People who sustain paralyzing injuries or neurological diseases become prone to other types of infections.
-I
+1

 If you want to live a healthy, active long life, keeping your nervous system healthy should be a priority.
 Eat quality proteins including lean meats, wild fish, eggs and legumes.
-If you are a vegan and struggle getting enough protein, you may need to take a quality amino acid supplement.
+If you are a vegan and struggling to get enough protein, you may need to take a quality amino acid supplement.
 B vitamins are also important and can be found in most vegetables.

 Be wary of your intake of medications that can cause your immune system to be compromised.
 This is more common than many people think which is why, if you tend to be a “drug person” you should seriously reconsider your options.